-This document describes a language specification developed by an informal partnership of vendors and users, with input from additional reviewers and contributors.
+The material in this document details an Object Management Group specification in accordance with the terms, conditions and notices set forth below.
 This document does not represent a commitment to implement any portion of this specification in any company's products.
-See the full text of this document for additional disclaimers and acknowledgments.
 The information contained in this document is subject to change without notice.

 The specification customizes the Unified Modeling Language (UML) specification of the Object Management Group (OMG) to address the requirements of Systems Engineering as specified in the UML for Systems Engineering RFP, OMG document number ad/2003-03-41.
-This document includes references to and excerpts from the UML 2.0 Superstructure Specification (OMG document number Formal/05-07-04) and UML 2.0 Infrastructure Specification (OMG document number ptc/04-10-14) with copyright holders and conditions as noted in those documents.
+This document includes references to and excerpts from the UML 2.0 Superstructure Specification and UML 2.0 Infrastructure Specification with copyright holders and conditions as noted in those documents.